 Ensemble contestability features are put forward as a way to not only enable but incentivize the collective contestability of algorithmic tools.
 Bottom-up data trusts’ are another example of the kind of infrastructure that needs to be in place if we are to counter increasingly powerful habits of civic retrenchement.

-Material from the book was published as an article in The Oxford Journal of Legal Studies (see below).
+Material from the book was previously published as an article in The Oxford Journal of Legal Studies.

-The emphasis on the non-deliberative underpinnings of ethical agency (and legal normativity) complements the more traditional emphasis on deliberative agency in my previous book, Legal norms and normativity: an essay in genealogy, which was published by Hart Publishing in 2006 (that book won the Peter Birks second prize for outstanding legal scholarship 2008).
+The emphasis on the non-deliberative underpinnings of ethical agency (and legal normativity) complements my previous book, Legal norms and normativity: an essay in genealogy, which was published by Hart Publishing in 2006 (that book won the Peter Birks second prize for outstanding legal scholarship 2008).